 Is the partner involved in economic activities through the project?
-Please consider the questions below. ı Assessment question Answer Justification 1.
+Please consider the questions below.
+Assessment question estion Answer I 1.
 Will the project partner implement activities and/or offer goods/services for which a market exists?
 Yes/No Explain: - Text 2.
 Are there activities/goods/services that could have been undertaken by a market actor with the view to making a profit (even if this is not the project partner's intention)?
-Yes/No Explain: - Text Does the project partner or any market operator receive an economic advantage in the context of this project?
-Please consider the questions below.
-II Assessment question Answer Justification 1.
+Yes/No Explain: - Text Does the project partner or any market ope context of this project?
+Please consider the questions below. rator receive an o economic advantage in the Assessment question Answer Justification II 1.
 Does the project partner plan to carry out the economic activities on its own, i.e. rather than selecting an external service provider via public procurement procedures to carry out the activities, for example?
 Yes/No Explain - Text 2.
 Will the project partner itself or any other market actor not included in the project partnership or target audience gain any benefits from the project's economic activities?
-Yes/No Explain - Text (The benefit(s) would not have been obtained without the project funding coming from the North Sea Programme.))
+(The benefit(s) would not have been obtained without the project funding coming from the North Sea Programme.))
+Yes/No Explain - Text